elenasinel/tech-week/docs/mentors-brief.md

 ## **We Are Looking For:**

-**Tech mentors, Design Thinkers, Ethicists and Entrepreneurs** to help teams create their products in the **FIRST ROUND** of the competition - **10-24 May, 2019**
+**Tech mentors, Design Thinkers, Ethicists and Entrepreneurs** to help teams create their products on **7th-8th March, 2020**

 **TECH MENTORS**

 AI/ML developers.
 Any stack is suitable, but an appreciation of data science and machine learning is a bonus.

 Teens usually have mixed experiences of coding - from none to expert.
 We teach them how to code in Python but some will know HTML and Java as taught at school.

 At Teens in AI we are technology agnostic - our toolkit contains tools from Google, Microsoft, Amazon, Intel and what not.